-- Always use a broad spectrum sunscreen with an SPF (Sun Protection Factor) of 30 or higher.
+- Always use a broad-spectrum sunscreen with an SPF (Sun Protection Factor) of 30 or higher.

 - Apply sunscreen liberally and evenly to all exposed skin.

-- Take extra care to cover often-missed spots such as the lips, ears, around the eyes, and on the neck, the underside of chin, scalp and hands.
+- Take extra care to cover often-missed spots such as the lips, ears, around the eyes and on the neck, the underside of chin, scalp and hands.

-- No matter what the instructions on your sunscreen say, you should always reapply at least every two hours, or immediately after heavy sweating or toweling.
+- No matter what the instructions on your sunscreen say, you should always reapply at least every two hours or immediately after heavy sweating or toweling.

-- Remember to keep your head covered - not just to keep you warm, but to also protect your scalp from UV damage.
+- Remember to keep your head covered, not just to keep you warm but to also protect your scalp from UV damage.

-The Skin Cancer Foundation recommends that everyone practice monthly head-to-toe self-examinations of their skin, so that they can find any new or changing lesions that might be cancerous or precancerous.
+The Skin Cancer Foundation recommends that everyone practice monthly head-to-toe self-examinations of their skin.
+This ensures that any new or changing lesions that might be cancerous or precancerous are caught quickly.
 Skin cancers found and removed early are almost always curable.

 Learn about the warnings signs of skin cancer and what to look for during self-examination.
 If you spot anything suspicious, schedule an appointment with a dermatologist.

 Editor's note: This article was first published on Jan.
 25, 2016.